yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_example.md

 Alternatively, you can environmentalize a certificate using an alias.
 For example, in the development environment, the **XML Signature** filter could use a certificate named `MySigningCert`.
 The policy package (`.pol`) created from the development environment must be merged with an environment package (`.env`) that contains a certificate with the same alias.

-{{< alert title="Note" color="primary" >}}You can also environmentalize certificates using an alias at the API Gateway instance level as described in [Externalizing Instance Configuration](/docs/apigtw_devops/env_variables).
+{{< alert title="Note" color="primary" >}}You can also environmentalize certificates using an alias at the API Gateway instance level as described in [Externalize an instance configuration](/docs/apigtw_devops/promotion_arch/#externalize-an-instance-configuration).
 However, certificates are normally environmentalized at the API Gateway group level as described in this topic.{{< /alert >}}

-## Policy developer saves policy package in Policy Studio for promotion
+## Save policy package in Policy Studio for promotion

 The policy developer finishes editing and environmentalizing the configuration that they are running with, and deploys it to the API Gateway.
 They must then save the policy package in Policy Studio to enable promotion to the testing environment.
 To save the policy package, perform the following steps: